chaudharyShraddha/nodemailer/README.md

 # nodemailer
-crud application with email confirmation using node(nodemailer) express ans mongodb
+crud application with email confirmation using node(nodemailer) express and mongodb